 Absolute Discharge: The court takes no further action against an offender, but the offender’s discharge will appear on his or her criminal record.

-Acquittal: Discharge of defendant following verdict or direction of not guilty
+Acquittal: The discharge of a defendant following a verdict or direction of not guilty.

-Bail: After the Police arrest someone they may release them from the Police station if the person signs a document undertaking (promising) to come to court on the date Police have given them.
-They must agree to other conditions such as not committing any other crimes.
-When a person is released from custody by a court.
+Bail: After the police arrest someone they may release them from the police station if the person signs a document undertaking (promising) to come to court on the date police have given them.
 They have to agree to certain conditions before they are released.
-For instance, they must promise not to commit any more crimes while on bail, or to interfere with, or cause alarm or distress to witnesses.
+For instance, they must promise not to commit any more crimes while on bail or cause alarm or distress to witnesses.

 Child Abuse Images: The Police and legal framework categorises photographs of indecent images of children from 1 to 5 as below.
 All these are illegal.

-Child Sex Abuse: Sexual abuse involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
-The activities may involve physical contact, including assault by penetration (for example, rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing.
-They may also include non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse (including via the internet).
-Sexual abuse is not solely perpetrated by adult males.
-Women can also commit acts of sexual abuse, as can other children (Working Together 2010).
+Child Sex Abuse: Child sexual abuse involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
+The activities may involve physical contact or non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing.
+They may also include non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse.

 Child Sex Offender Scheme: The scheme allows members of the public – parents, carers, guardians or interested third parties – to ask the police to tell them about a person’s record of child sex offences if they are concerned about that person’s access to a child.